thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 <br>
 <br>

-## *unforeseen complication and learning experience* -- Yes I want traffic from R6 to exit out R2 > R4 AS 65003.
+## *unforeseen complication and learning experience* -- Yes we want traffic from R6 to exit out R2 > R4 AS 65003.
 And we configured R6 with a higher local preference on inbound routes learned from R2 (1.1.1.2).

-However, we can see in R2's BGP ouput, R2 is actually learning route to R3 from R1 > R5 reflector > R6 reflector > R2.
+But in R2's BGP ouput, R2 is learning route to R3 from R1 > R5 reflector > R6 reflector > R2.
 Which means...

 R6 is currently receiving routes to R3 (1.1.1.3) from R1 and R5 reflector.
 So the above change we made did nothing to affect the path from R6 to R3.

-Let's try to simulate forcing our enterprise traffic sourcing from R6 to leave the AS through R2 > R4 eBGP link.
+Let's force our enterprise traffic sourcing from R6 to leave the AS through R2 > R4 eBGP link.
 That will require us to change something on R2 as well.

-R6 can’t prefer R2 unless R2 prefers its own exit first

-So we start at the source of truth: R2

-On R2, we’ll boost local-pref for routes learned from R4.
+Boost local-pref for routes learned from R4.
 Any route R2 learns from R4 (eBGP link) will prefer that link for outgoing traffic.

 R2:
 ```